-No matter how convincing is the big bang theory look to one person, it’s not satisfactory to all.
-So here we discussed 7 of the most popular alternatives of the Big Bang, explaining the origin of the universe.
+Below, we have discussed seven of the most popular alternatives of the Big Bang, explaining the origin of the Universe.

 7. Theory of Eternal Inflation